Nigerian court adjourns case of 47 men charged under homosexuality law

 The trial is seen as a test case for a Nigerian law banning gay marriage, punishable by a 14-year jail term, and same-sex “amorous relationships”.

 It caused an international outcry when it came into force in 2014.
-Nobody has yet been convicted under the law, prosecution and defense lawyers in the case have previously told Reuters.
+Nobody has yet been convicted under the law, prosecution and defence lawyers in the case have previously told Reuters.